-The philosophy of the Vision Performance Centre – Enhancing Vision and its Connections, is based on the work of Drs.
+The philosophy of the Foundations for Learning Centre – the Vision and Learning Connection, is based on the work of Drs.
 Mitchell Scheiman and Michael Rouse (Optometric Management of Learning-Related Vision Problems, 2nd Ed.
 2006), Drs.
 Mitchell Scheiman and Bruce Wick (Clinical Management of Binocular Vision, 4th Ed.
 2014) and Drs.
 Sidney Groffman and Harold Solan (Developmental & Perceptual Assessment of Learning-Disabled Children: theoretical concepts and diagnostic testing.
 1994) which are guiding references for any practice offering vision therapy.

 The first session will be an individual session to learn the exercises and home support activities.
 The next sessions may be individual or there may be another patient present.
 In the real world, there will be other people around and it is best to learn to work in an environment with distractions.

 Amanda, our Patient Care Specialist at the front desk, will coordinate the re-scheduling of the missed in-office vision therapy session and the booked progress evaluation accordingly.
 For clear communication, please provide at least 24-hours notice if your child cannot make a booked session.